Factbox: What Biden plans to do next on refugees, separated families and regional migration

 Biden is not expected to immediately raise the refugee limit.
 Instead, the Biden administration will follow a formal process that involves consulting with Congress, according to two people familiar with the plan.

-Reporting by Ted Hesson in Washington; Editing by Ross Colvin and Aurora Ellis
+Reporting by Ted Hesson in Washington and Kristina Cooke in Los Angeles; Additional reporting by Jeff Mason in Washington; Editing by Ross Colvin, Aurora Ellis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.